palantus/entitystorage/README.md

 If you just want to return all entities, search for "*".

+## Pagination

+Search results are always sorted by their internal id (insert order) and the order is therefore guarenteed not to change on later searches.
+The "search" function has an optional second argument called args, which accepts the following properties:

+ - `first`: Integer.
+Results includes the "first" number of results from the result-set from the beginning of the array.
+ - `last`: Integer.
+Results includes the "last" number of results from the result-set from the end of the array.
+ - `start`: Integer.
+Results start at index "start".
+ - `end`: Integer.
+Results end at index "start".

+It is recommended to do pagination using the above properties instead of eg. "slice", because using slice will prevent you from calling eg. ".tag()" on the array afterwards.

 ## Stepping through relations

 Relations can be steeped through using .related: